Weymouth Wildcats: History

-In November 2010 the club was shut down after their landlords, Morgan Sindall and Wessex Delivery, repossessed the track for non-payment of rent.
+In November 2010, the club was shut down after its landlords, Morgan Sindall and Wessex Delivery, repossessed the track for non-payment of rent.
 Despite attempts by local businessman, Harold Doonan, to re-open the club, the landlords subsequently dismantled and removed the track and applied to West Dorset District Council for permission to use the land for open storage.

-In 2017 they were entered into the newly formed SDL league with James Tresadern and Martin Peters as co-promoters and co-owners.
-After a successful season racing out of Plymouth Speedway in 2017 they moved to Eastbourne for 2018.
-In 2019 they have moved to the home of the Poole Pirates.
-For the 2019 season, Adrian Young and Malcolm Brown were made up to Commercial Managers to run the business side of the team.
-As of 2021 they were not entered in a league.
+In 2017, they were entered into the newly formed SDL league with James Tresadern and Martin Peters as co-promoters and co-owners.
+After a successful season racing out of Plymouth Speedway in 2017, they moved to Eastbourne for 2018.
+In 2019, they moved to the home of the Poole Pirates.
+For the 2019 season, Adrian Young and Malcolm Brown were promoted to Commercial Managers to run the business side of the team.
+As of 2021, they were not entered in a league.